 Some credit may be transferred from accredited institutions.
 In general, a minimum of two years residence is necessary.
 The Ph.D. program requires proficiency in two research tools, one of which is computer science language.

-Objectives: The program is planned to prepare persons for performing or directing educational research in colleges, universities, school administrative units, and educational and research laboratories.
+Objectives: The degree is planned to prepare persons for performing or directing educational research in colleges, universities, school administrative units, and educational and research laboratories.
 Special emphasis is placed upon computer-orientation and information processing relative to educational problems.
-Research methodology will emphasize the application of multivariate techniques to educational problems.
-Topics and applications are: factor analysis, multiple regression models for complex analysis of variance, discriminant function, Markov chains, and curvilinearity of data.